-Are you interested to see some of the birds of Zambia?
-You won't be disappointed.
-In fact Zambia boasts of more than 750 different bird species including the country's national emblem, the African fish eagle.
+If you are interested in seeing some of the birds of Zambia, you won't be disappointed.
+In fact Zambia boasts of more than 750 different bird species including the one on the country's national emblem, the African fish eagle.

 So, if you want to learn about birding in Zambia, this is the right place for you.

 The country has spectacular areas for birding safaris.
-The Lonchivar national park is Zambia's premiere birding spot with over 420 bird species recorded within its 428 square kilometers.
-Birding safaris to many wild areas in Zambia opens up a new experience of bird–viewing possibilities.
+The Lonchivar national park is Zambia's premiere birding spot with over 420 bird species recorded within its 428 square kilometres.
+Birding safaris in many wild areas in Zambia opens up a new experience of bird–viewing possibilities.

 The next time you are on a birding safari in Zambia, and of course if you want to know more about the birds of Zambia put the Lonchivar national park in you diary or you can opt for a canoeing safari down the Zambezi River and alternatively the Luangwa River.

 Zambia has waterfowls, raptors, woodland species and migrants within its different habitats.
 The country has three distinct living environments where birding lovers can enjoy the unspoilt scenery the country has to offer.
 The country's savanna grasslands and wetlands have high diversity of bird species.
 They have adapted to an amazing variety of habitats.

 With varying topography, such as the miombo woodland, the savanna grasslands, the wetlands of Lonchivar national park and the Blue lagoon on the Kafue flats, the variety of bird species also vary according to the environment.

 A number of species have been documented throughout Zambia.
 The miombo woodlands are home to the folk tailed drongo, scrub robin, the horn bill, the arnot's chart and a host of other sun birds.
 Most of the country lies under the miombo woodland.